Soyo5800/rpg-tracker-for-sillytavern/README.md

 ---

-## 🛠️ How to Use (Quick Start)
+## 🛠️ How to Use

-1. **Enable the Extension:** Toggle the **RPG Tracker** checkbox in SillyTavern's extension list.
+1. **Download and Enable the Extension:** Launch SillyTavern, go to the Extensions menu, click 'Install Extension', enter the link and install.
+Toggle the **RPG Tracker** checkbox in SillyTavern's extension list.
 2. **Connect to Your Chat:**
+   * Click the tracker toggle button to open the panel.
+(Default position is top-left.
+You can right-click the button to drag and adjust its position.)
    * Enter the chatroom where you want to apply the tracker.
 It will automatically connect.
 You can check the connection status via the indicator light next to the RPG Tracker header.
-   * Click the tracker toggle button to open the panel.
-(Default position is top-left.
-You can right-click the button to drag and adjust its position.)
    * Choose your preferred update mode:
      * **Merged Mode:** Automatically handles updates during normal chat generation.
      * **Separated Mode:** Separates the logic.
 You can manually trigger a standalone API call by clicking the **Update Profile** button at the very top of the sidebar.